Krillh/Airzlinshire/Gvar/Old Gvar.md

 For example, you could say, /hipshin pin e tasi o pnin/ -> how did you do that?
 When speaking, question markers usually have a falling tone.
 This is the only consistent example of tone in [[Old Gvar]].
 # Phonology
-Old Gvar origionaly used the following consonants in IPA: p, b, t, d, k, g, ɸ, β, s, z, ʃ, ʒ, x, m, n, l, ɻ p - p b - b t - t
+Old Gvar originally used the following consonants in IPA: p, b, t, d, k, g, ɸ, β, s, z, ʃ, ʒ, x, m, n, l, ɻ.
+However, because some consonant clusters are difficult to say, there were a few rapid phonological changes.
+The language after these minor consonant shifts is considered to be the real Old Gvar since the period before them was so short-lived. p - p b - b t - t